kanthaus/kanthaus.online/user/pages/30.foodsharing/05.plannings/10.monthly-meeting/default.en.md

 date: "2018-01-11"
 ---

 **Every 2nd Thursday a month at 7pm** we host the monthly meeting of Wurzen's foodsavers at Kanthaus.

+===

 Depending on what is going on topics are the following:
 - maintaining existing cooperations
 - building new cooperations
-- planning, building and running a FoodShare-Point
+- planning, building and running a [Food-Share Point](https://yunity.atlassian.net/wiki/spaces/FSINT/pages/43909145/Food-Share+Point+Mini+Manual)
 - planning and/or retrospective of special events like
   - info desks
   - distribtions of saved food